execas/execas.github.io/_posts/2018-10-21-linux-ownership-permissions-and-special-attributes.md

 - 777 is the default permission for dirs
 - 666 is the default permission for files

-User accounts with UID 200 and *below* have a default `umask` of 002 (o-w, so files will be 664 and dirs 775).
+User accounts with UID 200 and above have a default `umask` of 002 (`o-w`, so files will be 664 and dirs 775).
-User accounts with UID *below* 200 have a default `umask` of 022 (go-w, so files will be 644 and dirs 755).
+User accounts with UID below 200 have a default `umask` of 022 (`go-w`, so files will be 644 and dirs 755).

 ```bash
 $ umask